georgique/world-geojson/README.md

 ![Quality example](http://httphobo.com/pictures/map.png)

+## Countries (release 1.0)
+Contries boundaries besides mainlands include all the geographically separated, but de jure dependent, associated and managed territories.
+Separated mainland and all the territories mentioned are added in release 2.
+Countries states are to be added in release 3.

 ## Additional areas (release 2.0 is on it's way)
 Besides bigger countries which are to be splitted into states, some smaller are also worth to be splitted into geographical areas.
 READINESS: 89% / 80 areas out of 89 are done.